pegjs/pegjs/README.md

   }
   ```

-  `start` refers to the position at the beginning of the
+  For actions, `start` refers to the position at the beginning of
-  preceding expression, and `end` refers to the position after
+  the preceding expression, and `end` refers to the position
-  the end of the preceding expression.
+  after the end of the preceding expression.

+  For predicates, `start` and `end` are the same, the location
+  where the predicate is evaluated.

   `offset` is a 0-based character index within the source text.
   `line` and `column` are 1-based indices.